Hedwig Tusar-Taxis

-Hedwig Tusar-Taxis (born Hedwig Welzel, also known as Hedvika Tusarová, Frau Heda Tusar and Baroness Hedda Taxis-Tusar; 23 April 1891 – unknown) was, through her first marriage, the wife of Vlastimil Tusar, second Prime Minister of Czechoslovakia.
+Hedwig Tusar-Taxis (born Hedwig Welzel, also known as Hedvika Tusarová, Frau Heda Tusar and Baroness Hedda Taxis-Tusar; 23 April 1891 – 05 April 1978) was, through her first marriage, the wife of Vlastimil Tusar, second Prime Minister of Czechoslovakia.
 Through her second marriage to Maria Emil Freiherr Taxis von Bordogna und Valnigra, she received the title Baroness.

 Life

 Tusar-Taxis was the daughter of Josef Welzel and his wife Adelheid.
 She is described as having a humble background, and was a teacher in Vienna before her marriage.

 In spring 1917, in Vienna, she met Vlastimil Tusar, then a member of the Austrian Reichsrat, who had been divorced from his first wife for five years.
 They married within a few months.
 The Czech historian Petr Zídek describes her as a "representative wife" and "party lover", who devoted her time to representing her husband.
 She supported her husband in hosting political colleagues, diplomatic guests and local nobility, including in Prague, Berlin and Vienna.
 Austrian writer Leo Heller said of her "how few ministers' wives ... know how to move more pleasantly among the visitors than the blonde Mrs. Heda Tusar, the native Viennese with the friendliness of her lovely Viennese eyes and her straightforward Viennese language."
 Die Bühne wrote of her in 1925, "the clever, graceful woman was the best attaché and the most skilful representative of the Czechoslovak embassy.
 She supported her husband's conciliatory attitude with her clever, charming nature."
 Tusarová was very active in society, and skilled at organising events.
 In the embassy building in Berlin she had the star violinist Váša Příhoda perform, among others.
 At the Hotel Adlon she was a co-organizer of charity events.
 A historian from the Prague National Museum has described how Tusarova and her husband were frequently photographed, even during private holidays, and considers that Tusarova stood out among political wives due to her choice of fashionable, modern clothes and hats that were "uniquely elegant and simple", inspired by Viennese fashions.

 However, the marriage between Hedwig and Vlastimil Tusar was questioned by the Vatican.
 In a letter to Eugenio Pacelli, the later Pope Pius XII, the Vatican Cardinal Secretary of State Pietro Gasparri, citing Clemente Micara, claims that Tusar was merely claiming that Hedwig was his wife.